wp-plugins/rsvpmaker/README.txt

 1. Upload the entire `rsvpmaker` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

-Visit the RSVPmaker options page to configure default values for RSVP email notifications, etc.
+1. Visit the RSVPmaker options page to configure default values for RSVP email notifications, etc.
+1. Use the shortcodes documented on the options page to create an events listing page, or a list of event headlines for the home page.
+Use the RSVPMaker widget to an events listing to your WordPress sidebar.

 For basic usage, you can also have a look at the [plugin homepage](http://www.rsvpmaker.com/).